 Balancing personal life with the demands of academia can be challenging.
 Psychiatric and counseling services are available for all UTHealth students at no additional cost.
-Available services include therapy sessions for a wide variety of concerns such as depression, anxiety, academic problems, alcohol/substance abuse, eating disorders, insomnia, relationship concerns, smoking cessation, suicidal thoughts, etc. Referrals are not required and students in need of these services are strongly encouraged to call and make an appointment.
+Available services include psychiatric evaluation treatment and psychotherapy for a wide variety of concerns including depression, anxiety, ADHD, academic difficulties, alcohol/substance abuse, eating disorders, insomnia, relationship concerns, smoking cessation, and suicidal/ self-injurious thoughts.
+Referrals are not required and students requesting these services are strongly encouraged to call and make an appointment.